Steady Inductive Helicity Injected Torus (HIT-SI, HIT-SI3)

 The Helicity Injected Torus (HIT) program investigates helicity injection current drive in magnetized toroidal plasmas of interest to controlled nuclear fusion.
 The HIT-SI experiment utilizes Steady Inductive (SI) helicity injection to form and sustain a spheromak equilibrium.
 Steady inductive helicity injection is an inductive current drive method that injects helicity at a nearly constant rate, without open field lines, and without removing any helicity or magnetic energy from the plasma.
 The HIT-SI device includes the two non-axisymmetric injectors with a time varying toroidal flux and induced loop voltage.
+The upgraded HIT-SI3 device features three injectors on the same side of the spheromak volume.
 The injectors yield a constant rate of overall helicity injection with all applied power delivered into the plasma, rather than to the plasma facing surfaces.
-The lack of electrodes or other strong plasma-wall interactions make HIT-SI an ideal platform for clean studies of helicity injection current drive and current-profile relaxation.
+The lack of electrodes or other strong plasma-wall interactions make HIT-SI/HIT-SI3 an ideal platform for clean studies of helicity injection current drive and current-profile relaxation.